jundalisay/superblist/content/en/research/bacon/nova/book-2/chapter-03.md

 7. Ignited solids.
 8. Natural warm baths.
 9. Warm or heated liquids.
-10. Warm vapors and smoke; and the air itself, which admits a most powerful and violent heat if confined, as in reverberating furnaces.[122]
+10. Warm vapors and smoke, and the air itself which admits a most powerful heat if confined, as in reverberating furnaces.
 11. Damp hot weather, arising from the constitution of the air, without any reference to the time of the year.
 12. Confined and subterraneous air in some caverns, particularly in winter.
 13. All shaggy substances, as wool, the skins of animals, and the plumage of birds, contain some heat.